-Welcome to our Parish
+Welcome to Thriplow Online

 Welcome to Thriplow and Heathfield – two villages in one big parish set in open farmland, 8 miles south of Cambridge.

-In Thriplow village, buildings lie in a loose figure-of-eight, where the lanes still look like lanes and almost every house overlooks a green space.
-It has all the things you‘d want in a village: school, playgroup, church, pub, shop (where you can drop in for a coffee and chat), cricket field, recreation ground, village hall and a village green with a working smithy.
+In Thriplow, houses both new and old lie along a loose figure-of-eight of lanes, and nearly every one overlooks a green space.
+The oldest cottage dates from 1687.
+The village has all the things you would want: school, playgroup, church, pub, shop (where you can drop in for a coffee and chat) cricket field and pavilion, play park, village hall and a village green with a working smithy.